Key Takeaways

 Compulsive lying can have significant negative impacts on both individuals and their relationships.
 Although compulsive lying is not recognized as a distinct mental health diagnosis, ongoing research aims to better understand its underlying causes and implications.
 In the meantime, there are practical steps you can take to manage your compulsive lying.
 This may include building a mindfulness practice, finding an accountability partner, or going to therapy.

 Rula makes it easy to address common mental health concerns that lead to compulsive lying.
 With our therapist-matching platform, you can find someone who accepts your insurance and can support you through whatever you’re going through.
-Plus, our extensive network of therapists means you can meet with a provider via a secure online appointment as soon as this week.
+Plus, our extensive network of therapists means you can meet with a provider via a secure online appointment as soon as tomorrow.

 More From Rula